Sylvia Fairhurst - East Yorkshire, England, UK

 Erica Sandor - Slovakia

 Beading is my passion: my hobby and my work at the same time.
 It is part of every one of my days.
 It fulfils me and brings me new friendships.
 Being a permanent ambassador of the International Beading Week is an honour and happiness.
 I hope you will join me in learning this wonderful art!

 Cath Thomas - Switzerland

 I am proud to be a permanent ambassador for International Beading Week.
 This special event is all about showing the art of beading to a broader audience, and getting together to celebrate it.

 Making our craft better recognised is a subject close to my heart.
-Together with other members of the Guild, I manage the dedicated Facebook group: "International Beading Week - First week of August every year", to encourage people from all horizons to participate in this week of beading frenzy, to inform about upcoming meetings and share photos and videos of events.
+Together with other members of the Guild, I manage the dedicated Facebook group: "International Beading Week Group", to encourage people from all horizons to participate in this week of beading frenzy, to inform about upcoming meetings and share photos and videos of events.
 Members can also participate in an informal year-long beading challenge.

 I love beading.
 Not only does it save my sanity, but the shared love of the craft connects me to a world of passionate beaders around this planet through social media, and became the foundation of very meaningful friendships.